MatteoGaetzner/blog/content/articles/2025-06-02-conformal-prediction.md

 $$ s\bigl((x,y);\mathcal{D}\bigr)
 \;=\; \max\\{\hat{\tau}(x; \alpha / 2, \mathcal{D}) - y, y - \hat{\tau}(x; 1 - \alpha / 2, \mathcal{D})\\}$$
 the _CQR score_.
-This score function is nonnegative, and adapts to the conditional distribution of $Y$, producing smaller scores when $y$ lies near the estimated quantile and larger scores otherwise.
+This score function is nonnegative, and adapts to the conditional distribution of $Y,$ producing smaller scores when $y$ lies near the estimated quantile and larger scores otherwise.
 This produces tighter prediction intervals where the model is more accurate and wider ones where it is less so.
 Because of its adaptability it is often considered a state-of-the-art score function for regression tasks.

 **Misclassification error (classification):**
-If $\hat f(x; \mathcal{D})$ produces a predicted class label $\hat y$, then
+If $\hat f(x; \mathcal{D})$ produces a predicted class label $\hat y,$ then
 $$ s\bigl((x,y);\mathcal{D}\bigr)
 \;=\;
 \begin{cases}